-2.15 The Head of Finance and Personnel shall:
+2.15 The Director of HR shall:

 - a) be responsible for the accurate and timely payment of staff. - b) authorise any advances of pay which may from time to time be necessary.
 All advances shall be reported to payroll in order for the necessary PAYE deductions to be actioned and the individual pay record updated. - c) authorise orders for agency as they are only to be made on written approval.
-Other members of staff must not place orders directly with a supplier for agency staff. - d) operate systems for auto-enrolment. - e) ensure the accurate and timely completion of the annual Teachers Pension return. - f) Production of monthly Personnel information dashboard
+Other members of staff must not place orders directly with a supplier for agency staff. - d) operate systems for auto-enrolment. - e) Production of monthly Personnel information dashboard